No Brand Burger: Marketing

 Han Hyun-min, a South Korean celebrity, was chosen as the brand ambassador of No Brand Burger.
 He was featured in an advertisement parodying a scene from Dooly the Little Dinosaur.

+It was announced in 2024 that Shinsegae Foods would focus its efforts on No Brand Burger, while ending its operation of Smoothie King Korea.
+However, one observer argued that the brand's presence was fairly low, as they had so few locations.
+That year, it began selling a Kimchi Burger.

 Locations

 The First No Brand Burger restaurant opened in Hongdae in August 2019.
 There are 10 locations across Seoul, Incheon, and Gyeonggi Province as of January 2020.
+By 2024, it had around 250 stores.